webhintio/hint/packages/rule-meta-viewport/README.md

 * `user-scalable`, `maximum-scale`, and `minimum-scale` properties should not be used.

-  These properties allowed to block the user from zooming on a page.
+  These properties can block the user from zooming on a page.
-  Since nowadays there is such a wide range of devices with different display dimensions, screen resolutions, pixel densities, etc., it is very difficult, to choose an appropriate text size in a design.
+  With such a wide range of devices available with different display dimensions, screen resolutions, pixel densities, etc., it is difficult to choose an appropriate text size in a design.
-  So, what usually happends is that most of the time using these properties enables users to pick a text size that is unreadable while giving the user no way to zoom, annoying them, or making the web site/app inaccessibble to some people.
+  Most of the time using these properties enable users to pick a text size that is unreadable while preventing them from zooming, frustrating them, or making the web site/app inaccessible in some cases.

-  So, because of the issue described above, these properties are now ignored by some some mobile browser such as [Safari for iOS 10+][ios 10 interaction behaviors].
+  Considering the issues described, these properties are now ignored by some mobile browsers such as [Safari for iOS 10+][ios 10 interaction behaviors].

 ## What does the rule check?